 Because teeth can continue to move throughout life, we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
 A patient should wear retainers all the time for one year following the removal of braces.

 After approximately one year, the patient can wear the orthodontic retainer just at night.
 This is to allow the wisdom teeth to develop without ruining the patient’s beautiful smile.
-Dr. Brian Hohlen and Dr. Scott Wenande will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.)
+Dr. Brian Hohlen and Dr. Michael Tewes will see you every six to nine months to make recommendations on the wisdom teeth and an X-ray will be taken every one and a half years.)

 Once the wisdom teeth have been decided on, wear your orthodontic retainer at least one night per week.
 This is because, as you get older, the muscles that surround your teeth will get tighter and place pressure on your teeth, causing them to move or crowd.

 - Retainers are made of a thermoplastic material that is sensitive to excessive heat, so they should be kept away from heaters, dishwashers, car dashboards or any place where the temperatures exceed 115 degrees (Fº).

 - Retainers should be kept in the proper retainer case when they are not in the patient’s mouth.